Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 430:
 - By JigglypuffGD.
 - Based on the icon artists OC Riley, who has a similar mouth structure to the original cube.

+cube 431:
+- By ML500.
+- Same source as the original reference (Binding of Isaac), but it's Delirium instead (one of the final bosses).

 cube 432:
 - By JigglypuffGD.